DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Exploring Adults’ (Non) Use of the Internet in Everyday Life’.

 [^100]: The Murray Downs school had an attendance rate of around 75 per
-    cent in 2013 and 2014^,^ although enrolments had dwindled to 23 students in 2014, down from the 43 in 2010.
+    cent in 2013 and 2014 although enrolments had dwindled to twenty-three students in 2014, down from the forty-three in 2010.

     Northern Territory Department of Education, ‘Enrolment and Attendance Statistics’,